BrainCircuitsBehaviorLab/village/docs/source/how_to_build/software_installation.md

 ### Launch Raspberry Pi OS for the First Time

 1. Connect a keyboard, mouse, and screen to the Raspberry Pi.
+2. Connect the fan.
-2. Connect the Ethernet cable if you are going to use an Ethernet connection.
+3. Connect the Ethernet cable if you are going to use an Ethernet connection.
-3. If your SD card has the OS preinstalled, jump to step 4.
+4. If your SD card has the OS preinstalled, jump to step 4.
-4. If your SD card is empty, follow these instructions to download the OS and copy it to the SD: [Raspberry Pi OS][OS]
+5. If your SD card is empty, follow these instructions to download the OS and copy it to the SD: [Raspberry Pi OS][OS]
-5. Insert the SD card and start the Raspberry Pi.
+6. Insert the SD card and start the Raspberry Pi.
-6. Select your country and keyboard language and choose English as the general language.
+7. Select your country and keyboard language and choose English as the general language.
-7. Type `raspberry` as the username and choose the password you want.
+8. Type `pi` as the username and choose the password you want.
-8. Select your Wi-Fi or Ethernet connection.
+9. Select your Wi-Fi or Ethernet connection.
-9. Choose your preferred web browser (Chromium).
+10. Choose your preferred web browser (Chromium).
-10. Select "Yes" when asked to update software (if you have your internet connection ready).
+11. Select "Yes" when asked to update software (if you have your internet connection ready).

 ### Updating the System